westseattle/hazards/README.md

 Key pieces:

-Get rid of forever loop, repeat until dead
+Get rid of forever loop

+Repeat until dead, in main loop and falling loop

 Game started

 Life started

 Add boundary check to falling code

 Add number of lives check after death

 Add block to initialize life

 You should notice that your character keeps falling.
 Since the Hero never reaches the ground, you are stuck in a repeat loop.